…is our Managing Director, Strategic Planner and KLM Unobtainium frequent flyer, which means he’s very often in The Netherlands.

 If this all sounds a bit too relaxed, he makes up for it by supporting Ferrari’s F1 team, and whatever football team Harry Redknapp happens to be managing this month.

-…is our brand new recruit whose impressive cv (which includes a first class degree in media, communication & culture) prompted us to give her two jobs.
+…is our Account Manager whose impressive cv (which includes a first class degree in media, communication & culture) prompted us to give her two jobs.

 This challenging schedule has not stopped her from managing an eclectic mix of outside interests: Ewa is part of a small team of ‘Future Producers’ at the Watershed centre in Bristol, she is a vegan food blogger, and last year she was driven to compete in (and actually finish) the legendary Tough Mudder challenge.